SumantaBhattacharya/SumantaBhattacharya/README.md

 <!--
 Here are some ideas to get you started:
 -->
+### What I do
 - 🔭 I’m currently working on MERN Stack Projects
 - 🌱 I’m currently learning DSA in JAVA.

+#### What I do outside of my work
+- I follow Blue Lock chapter discussions — it’s kind of my hobby these days.
+- Currently following Gachiakuta, MHA, and OPM weekly xD

 - 📫 How to reach me: via email sumanta2004@gmail.com

 My favorite colors are black ⚫ and white ⚪